apache/airflow/UPDATING.md

 ### Add a configuration variable(default_dag_run_display_number) to control numbers of dag run for display

-Add a configuration variable(default_dag_run_display_number) under webserver section to control num of dag run to show in UI.
+Add a configuration variable(default_dag_run_display_number) under webserver section to control the number of dag runs to show in UI.

 ### Default executor for SubDagOperator is changed to SequentialExecutor